 Consistency to victory

 This sort of investing success is happening every day in our Motley Fool Income Investor advisory service.
-Using a combination of outsized yields and capital gains, analyst Mathew Emmert has beaten the market by six percentage points since his newsletter's inception more than two years ago.
+Using a combination of outsized yields and capital gains, analyst Mathew Emmert has beaten the market by nearly three percentage points since his newsletter's inception more than two years ago.

 But Mathew isn't picking just any old high-yielder.
 He believes that to outperform the market, you have to find financially strong, well-managed, undervalued companies that pay dividends.
 Why take a chance on Joe's Next Generation e-Hot Dog Stand -- with its jumpy beta, battered balance sheet, and 50/50 chance of going bankrupt -- when you could invest in a stable ship that returns profits to shareholders and provides capital returns over the long term?